NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/index.md

 information abstracted from one or more underlying ‘knowledge sources’.
 Autonomous Relay Agents (ARAs) build upon the knowledge contributed by KPs by way of reasoning and inference across KPs.
 The Autonomous Relay System (ARS) functions as a central relay station and broadcasts user queries to the broader Translator ecosystem and, in turn, compiles results.
-A user interface (UI) is under development and intended to serve as a public UI to the Translator system.
-Finally, a Standards and Reference Implementation (SRI) Component provides services and community-based collaboration guidance related to the development, adoption, and implementation of the standards needed to achieve the overall implementation goals of the Translator system.
+A [Translator UI](https://ui.transltr.io/) is under development and intended to serve as the public interface to the Translator system.
+Finally, a Standards and Reference Implementation (SRI) Component, while not directly contributing to the Translator architecture, provides services and community-based collaboration guidance related to the development, adoption, and implementation of the standards needed to achieve the overall implementation goals of the Translator system.